pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-limit-cpu"></a> `--limit-cpu`

- Refers to the maximum CPU the workload pods are allowed to use.
+ The maximum CPU the workload pods are allowed to use.

  <details><summary>Example</summary>